 10) Polenta Biscotti – Delightful with fruit, these crisp golden slices also make a charming partner for a morning caffe latte.
 And at only 48 calories and 1 gram of fat per serving they’re a dieter’s dream.
 Found at Eating Well.

 11) Pumpkin Cranberry Biscotti – Not as light as some of the others, but full of wholesome ingredients including pumpkin, pecans, raisins and dried cranberries.
 Found at Best Ever Cookie Collection.

-12) Weight Watchers Chocolate Chip Cherry Biscotti – A winning flavor combination that’s relatively low in sugar so the biscotti are not overly sweet.
-3 Weight Watchers Points.
-Found at The Capitol Baker.
+12) Chocolate Chip Cherry Biscotti – A winning flavor combination that’s relatively low in sugar so the biscotti are not overly sweet with 114 calories.
+Found at AllRecipes.

 13) Weight Watchers Chocolate Espresso Biscotti – I love the flavor of chocolate and coffee and can’t wait to try these biscotti.
 I first saw the recipe in my Weight Watchers New Complete Cookbook , where 3/4 cup of unsweetened cocoa is called for and then all over the ‘net including here at We Gotta Eat where the cocoa is decreased to 1/3 cup.
 Just 28 calories and 1 Weight Watchers PointsPlus per little cookie.

 Bonus: Whole Wheat Butterscotch Biscotti – recipe for a small batch of whole wheat biscotti that bakes up quick and easy from Anna at Cookie Madness.
 My calculations put them at 109 calories, 6 g fat, 14 g carbs, 1 g fiber and 3 Weight Watchers PointsPlus